NameTakenBonk/SuphisDataStoreModule/README.md

     if dataStore == nil then return Enum.ProductPurchaseDecision.NotProcessedYet end if dataStore.Active == false then return Enum.ProductPurchaseDecision.NotProcessedYet end

-    -- Set DeveloperProducts to a empty table if does not exist dataStore.Value.DeveloperProducts = dataStore.Value.DeveloperProducts or {}

     -- convert the ProductId to a string as we are not allowed empty slots for numeric indexes local productId = tostring(receiptInfo.ProductId)